Alabama high school football player dies after suffering injury during game: "Lives have been touched by the way he lived"

 An Alabama high school football player died after he was critically injured during a game on Friday.

 Caden Tellier, a 16-year-old junior at Morgan Academy, was hurt following a tackle in the third quarter of the school's game Friday night against Southern Academy in Selma.
-The school's headmaster, Bryan Oliver, told AL.com the quarterback suffered a brain injury and was flown to the University of Alabama at Birmingham Hospital Friday night.
+The school's headmaster, Bryan Oliver, confirmed to CBS News that the quarterback suffered a brain injury.
+He was flown to the University of Alabama at Birmingham Hospital Friday night.

 The boy's family announced his death on social media.